sasilver75/obsidian/Prometheus 2.md

 [[KAIST]], LG AI Research, CMU, MIT, AI2, UIC
 Paper: [Prometheus 2: An Open-Source LM specialized  in evaluating other LMs](https://arxiv.org/abs/2405.01535)
 #zotero
 Takeaway: The next paper in a line of work trying to train open models to replace GPT-4 et al. for LLM-as-a-Judge.
 It's a very promising model, but weirdly Nate Lambert said that it didn't score especially well on RewardBench.
+It's notable because it can do both ==direct assessment== (single response scalar rating) and ==pairwise ranking== (which of two generations is better?).

 ---